ignacio-rocco/ncnet/README.md

 python eval_pf_pascal.py --checkpoint trained_models/[checkpoint name]
 ```

-Evaluation for PF-Pascal is implemented in the `eval_inloc.py` file.
+Evaluation for InLoc is implemented in the `eval_inloc.py` file.
 You can run the evaluation in the following way:

 ```bash
 python eval_inloc.py --checkpoint trained_models/[checkpoint name]